lyhongduc123/4FSalonServer/README.md

 ## Group: 4Fingers - INT3306 8

-This is the server for a web-based application for managing appointments at a hair salon, where customers can book services and salon managers can manage the appointments.
+This is a server for a web-based application for managing appointments at a hair salon, where customers can book services and salon managers can manage the appointments.

 ## Project Overview